 ALABAMA

-Rare as a given name, Alabama has been worn by two memorable fictional characters: the main character from Zelda Fitzgerald’s only novel, and the heroine of cult classic True Romance.
+While it’s rare as a given name, Alabama looms large in fiction.
+Two memorable characters come to mind.
+There’s the main character in Zelda Fitzgerald’s only novel, and the heroine of cult classic True Romance.

 ALETHEA